 Colitis is defined as an inflammatory bowel disorder and is characterised by inflammation in the inner lining of the colon (large intestine) and rectum.
 The inflammation generally begins in the rectum and the lower part of the large intestine and gradually spreads upward to the entire colon.
 Colitis hardly affects the small intestine except for the lower part, which is known as the ileum.

 The diagnosis of patients suffering from colitis involves obtaining the medical history of the patient, physical examinations and a few laboratory tests.
 A few popular ways of diagnosis are laboratory examination of stool sample, abdominal computed tomography, abdominal X-rays and colonoscopy.

-Once the severity of the condition and the area of inflammation within the colon is accurately diagnosed, the treatment begins and it includes both medical as well as surgical treatments (if found necessary by the doctor).
+The problem of colitis is usually treated either by drug therapy or by surgery.
 There are several categories of drugs that may prove effective in the treatment of colitis.
 The type of drug prescribed by the doctor mainly depends on the severity of the condition that a patient suffers from.
 Moreover, the response of patients to various drugs may also be different and hence it might take some time for the doctor to find out the appropriate medicine that would be effective for a particular patient.

 This surgical method is followed by another process known as ileoanal anastomosis where the surgeon constructs a pouch from the end of the patient’s small intestine and attaches it to the anus.
-This pouch functions similar to rectum and collects the stool of the patient and helps in excreting them out normally.
+This pouch functions similar to the rectum and collects the stool of the patient and helps in excreting them out normally.

 Any person irrespective of their age and having symptoms such as diarrhoea along with blood or pus, abdominal pain or cramping, loss of appetite, rectal pain, bleeding of rectum, anaemia due to excess bleeding, urgency to defecate, inability to defecate despite urgency, fever, weight loss, weakness due to inflammation of the inner lining of the large intestine or rectum is said to be suffering from colitis and is eligible for this treatment.